-Annual wellness exams are the best way to prevent or detect disease before it becomes a serious health condition.
-Each examination will vary slightly depending on the species, age, and health needs of your pet.
+Our veterinarians recommend regular wellness exams for the same reason your physician and dentist recommend them.
+Wellness exams are the best way to prevent or detect disease early before it becomes a serious health condition.
+Each examination varies slightly depending on the species, age, and health needs of your pet.
 Our wellness exams include a comprehensive physical and dental exam, in-depth screenings for diseases like heartworm and intestinal parasites, annual vaccinations, and food and nutritional recommendations.

 Keeping a watchful eye on your pet when they reach their senior years is very important.
-Due to the variety of conditions and diseases that affect older pets, Dr. Shirey recommends more frequent wellness examinations for senior pets.
-Dr. Shirey and our highly-trained veterinary staff can help you to monitor and treat your senior pet, if any health concerns arise.
-Our senior pet wellness exams include a thorough physical and dental exam, appropriate diagnostic tests, and a review of your pet’s diet and medication protocol.
+Due to the variety of conditions and diseases that affect older pets, our veterinarians recommend more frequent wellness examinations for senior pets.
+Our veterinarians and highly-trained veterinary staff can help you to monitor and treat your senior pet, if any health concerns arise.
+Senior pet wellness exams include a thorough physical and dental exam, appropriate diagnostic tests, and a review of your pet’s diet and medication protocol.

-At Alexis Animal Clinic, we take surgery very seriously.
-Our state-of-the-art surgical suite is designed to provide a host of general surgery options for your pet.
+Our state-of-the-art surgical suite is designed to provide a host of modern surgical options including spays, neuters, and other common surgical procedures.
 Our surgical team has advanced training and years of experience in orthopedic, soft tissue, routine, and elective surgeries.
-Surgical procedures are scheduled Monday through Saturday, at your convenience.
-If you have questions, please don’t hesitate to call us at (903) 561-7677.
-We look forward to serving you and your pet.
+To learn more about surgical procedures at our clinic, please contact our clinic staff at (903) 561-7677.

 Having your pet checked regularly for signs of dental disease is very important.
-Dental disease can have a serious impact on your pet's organs, including the heart, liver, and kidneys.
-Veterinary dental services at Alexis Animal Clinic include teeth cleaning and polishing, dental x-rays, tooth extractions and oral surgery.
+Dental disease does not just affect the mouth.
+Bacteria and oral inflammation can lead to heart, kidney, and liver disease.
+We recommend regular dental exams and teeth cleanings to keep your pet's teeth clean and healthy.
+Dental services offered at Alexis Animal Clinic include teeth cleaning and polishing, digital dental radiographs, tooth extractions and oral surgery.

-Microchipping is a minor and painless procedure that implants a tiny chip between your pet’s shoulder blades, just under the skin.
-Each tiny microchip is encoded with your contact information and other important information about your cat or dog.
+Microchipping is a minor and painless procedure that implants a tiny chip between your pet’s shoulder blades.
+Each microchip is encoded with your contact information and other important information about your cat or dog.
 Microchipping is available during any routine office visit.
 The procedure is very simple and anesthetic is not required.
 Protect your pet with permanent microchip identification.
 Unlike a collar with id tags, a microchip can never be removed or lost!

 Our in-house laboratory and diagnostic capabilities allow us to have results to many tests in a short period of time.
-Our clinic is equipped to perform an extensive range of diagnostic tests including complete blood counts and chemistry analysis, heartworm testing, tick-borne disease testing, thyroid tests, urinalysis and fecal examinations, and blood tests on your pet for electrolyte evaluation.
+Our clinic is equipped to perform an extensive range of diagnostic tests including complete blood counts and chemistry analysis, heartworm testing, tick-borne disease testing, thyroid tests, urinalysis and fecal examinations and more.
 If necessary, we are able to send more complex lab work, such as biopsies, to specialized laboratories for analysis.